Billy "Crash" Craddock: Later career

 In 1986, he recorded an album for MCA Records (which purchased ABC/Dot Records in 1979), titled Crash Craddock.
 He moved to Atlantic Records in 1989, and released Back on Track.
-The album yielded one minor hit, "Just Another Miserable Day Here in Paradise", which reached No. 74 on the chart.
+The album yielded one minor hit, "Just Another Miserable Day Here in Paradise", which reached number 74 on the chart.

 Craddock was inducted into the North Carolina Music Hall of Fame in 2011.

 Releases on CD

 Craddock has released several new CDs, including an album of Christmas songs, entitled Christmas Favorites, a Gospel collection, and the 2009 full-band live album, Live -n- Kickin'.

-The British record label Humphead Records released a double-CD anthology with 50 songs, which compiled Craddock's key hits and album cuts from 1971 to 1989.
+British label Humphead Records released a double-CD anthology with 50 songs, which compiled Craddock's key hits and album cuts from 1971 to 1989.